AlexanderValentini/LLM-course-code/README.md

 "argilla_generate_a_preference_dataset" is a tutorial about using LLM's to synthetically generate a preference dataset.
 It will probably not be possible to run at an exercise session, but is interesting as a proof of concept - although you would need another inference engine than the free Huggingface account.

 "unsloth_fine_tuning_llama_3" is a tutorial about fine-tuning a Llama 3 model with Unsloth, which is the fastest and most memory efficient training library for a single GPU.
 This is not really feasible without a GPU - and it might be a bit "high-level".
 Maybe its better to start with a pytorch exercise to gain a more in depth understanding.
 But it is certainly useful for a project.

+"DPO_implementation_EPFL" contains some scripts with my implementation for DPO and MCQA evaluation as a part of a project I made at EPFL.
+Here the sections about DPO reward implementation is most relevant.
+I uploaded it as a possible inspiration for future exercises (and to show that it is feasible)